Official Academic Guide course description.

 Slip-days may only be applied towards projects, and not any other assignments.
 Slip-days will not be assessed against projects you did not submit.
 No extra credit is awarded for avoiding the use of slip-days, however it is in your best interest to avoid turning projects in late.
 Usually, a new project will be released very shortly after the current project is due.

 On each exam, you will be given a RISC-V Green Sheet attached to the exam.
-Additionally, you will be allowed to bring handwritten or typed cheat sheets as indicated below:
+Additionally, you will be allowed to bring handwritten cheat sheets as indicated below:

 The clobber policy allows you to override your Midterm 1 and Midterm 2 scores with the score of the corresponding section on the final exam if you perform better on the respective sections of the final.
 Note that the reverse is not true - you must take the entire final exam, regardless of your Midterm 1 and Midterm 2 scores.